Last updated: 21 September 2020

 Select the two headings below to find out more about the funding availability by ward, and the selection criteria.

 Grant applications were invited from community groups and not-for-profit organisations seeking a S106 grant from January 2021 to help improve their community halls or meeting rooms in Cambridge, including upgrades to kitchens, toilets, storage space and equipment.

 Funding is available in 10 wards (particularly Queen Edith’s and Coleridge wards).
 However, there is none left available in 4 other wards (Castle, Cherry Hinton, Newnham and Petersfield) because the S106 funding from those wards has already been spent or is allocated to projects under development.

 Play areas and open spaces S106 funding proposals round

 The focus is now primarily on seeking proposals for improving:

 - Council-owned play areas in (or near) Coleridge and Trumpington wards – perhaps with more or better play equipment and safety surfacing; and

 - Public open spaces and parks in (or near) the Chesterton wards, Coleridge, Queen Edith’s and Trumpington.

-Examples of S106-funded open space projects include improvements to footpaths, paths, signs, lighting, landscaping, fencing, trees/shrubs, drainage, habitat creation, skateboard and scooter parks, benches, bins, and noticeboards.
+Examples of S106-funded open space projects include improvements to footpaths, paths, signs, lighting, landscaping, fencing, trees and shrubs, drainage, habitat creation, skateboard and scooter parks, benches, bins, and noticeboards.